briancoppola/tic_tac_toe_react/README.md

 ## To Do
 - Create interface to allow players to choose player names and start player.
-- Make page fully responsive by setting a 1:1 aspect ratio for the board.
-(Page is fully responsive otherwise.)
+- Make page fully responsive and set a 1:1 aspect ratio for the board so it scales evenly.